Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Experiments

 Using a Matlab implementation of Algorithm \ref{algo:match} we computed a 35 $\times $ 35 matrix of values corresponding to a lower bound based simultaneously on both the $\cin$ and $\cout$ local spectra.
 This strengthening of Proposition \ref{prop:spec} is stated below.

 \begin{proposition} For all $X,Y\in\Ncal$,

 \end{proposition} This bound follows from Proposition \ref{prop:spec} by the discussion at the beginning of \S\ref{sec:quant-stab}.

-The results are shown in the form of the lower bound matrix and its single linkage dendrogram in Figures \ref{fig:lbm} and \ref{fig:dendro}, respectively.
+The results are shown in the form of the lower bound matrix and its single linkage dendrogram in Figure \ref{fig:exp-comm}.
 Notice that the labels in the dendrogram permit ascertaining the quality of the classification provided by the local spectra bound.
 With only very few exceptions, networks with similar structure (same number of communities) were clustered together regardless of their cardinality.
 Notice furthermore how networks with 4 and 5 communities merge together before merging with networks with 1 and 2 communities, and vice versa.
-For comparison, we provide details about the performance of the global spectra lower bound on the same database in Figures \ref{fig:dendro} and \ref{fig:dendro-glob}.
+For comparison, we also provide details about the performance of the global spectra lower bound on the same database in Figure \ref{fig:exp-comm}.
 The results are clearly inferior to those produced by the local version, as predicted by the inequality in Proposition \ref{prop:spec}.